 How does LinkedIn job posting compare to Indeed?

-LinkedIn charges $7-$10/day minimum for promoted posts with a $2.83 average cost per applicant.
-Indeed allows unlimited free posts (low visibility) with sponsored posts starting at $5/day.
+With a $7-$10/day minimum, LinkedIn promoted posts average $2.83 per applicant in the U.S. Indeed allows unlimited free posts (low visibility) with sponsored posts starting at $5/day.
 LinkedIn is stronger for professional and leadership roles.
 Indeed is stronger for high-volume, hourly, and blue-collar positions.
 Glassdoor job postings now route through Indeed following their 2024 merger.

 How much does LinkedIn Hiring Pro cost?

-LinkedIn does not publicly list Hiring Pro pricing.
-The cost is calculated dynamically based on role type and location, and is only revealed when you enter the job posting flow.
+Hiring Pro pricing isn’t publicly listed by LinkedIn.
+Costs are calculated dynamically based on role type and location, and are only revealed when you enter the job posting flow.
 According to LinkedIn, nearly 60% of Hiring Pro users found interview-ready candidates within one week.
-You'll need to start a post to see a quote for your specific role.
+You’ll need to start a post to see a quote for your specific role.

 What are LinkedIn Job Slots and how much do they cost?